 Charlotte Eleanor the daughter of William and Anne Holwell married a widower Lawrence Short from Ashover in Derbyshire on 30th April 1801.
 Their son Edward Offspring Holwell followed his father’s profession and he became Rector of Plymtree.
 There are monuments to his wife Isabella and two of their daughters in Exeter Cathedral.

 It is possible that there was an “interregnum” at this period.
-According to a bulletin of the Society of Thornbury Folk in June 1953, William Llewellyn the curate may have conducted services from 1798 until 1803 when Slade was appointed.
-However the Clergy of the Church of England Database shows that Richard Slade was appointed as Rector on 21st July 1798.
+According to a bulletin of the Society of Thornbury Folk in June 1953, William Llewellyn the curate may have conducted services from 1798 until 1803.
+We cannot comment on this but the parish records clearly show that Richard Slade was appointed as Rector on 28th July 1798 but we have noted that the births in the parish register were recorded by Mr Llewellyn until at least 1803.
+In these registers Llewellyn was described as ‘the curate’.